Roof Installation

 Installation, Replacement, or Inspection of the Roof Decking

-Your roof specialists will examine the decking to ensure no structural damage or rotting wood.
-If structural damage or rotten wood is discovered, we must replace the decking before reinstalling the water barrier and other roofing materials.
+Our team of roof specialists will carefully inspect the decking to ensure that there is no structural damage or rotting wood.
+In case of structural damage or wood rot, replacing the decking before reinstalling the water barrier and other roofing materials is crucial.

 3.